Energy- and Global-Warming-Related Issues

 【Manufacturing】Reducing Energy Use through “Monotsukuri Innovation”

-- ■ Material: Reduced material weight through using thinner casted parts, shortening forging cycle time, and modifying production methods, so as to reduce energy consumption.
+- ■ Material: Reduced material weight by using thinner casted and forged parts, shortening the forging cycle time, and modifying production methods, so as to reduce energy consumption.

 - ■ Processing and assembly: Evolved conventional flexible manufacturing lines to realize higher-efficiency, mixed flow production, which resulted in dramatically improved operating rates and reduced energy consumption.